List of Major League Baseball single-game home run leaders

 These games have resulted in other MLB single-game records due to the extreme offensive performance.
 Mark Whiten tied Jim Bottomley for the most runs batted in in a single game with 12 in his four-homer game.
-Shawn Green hit a double and a single along with his four home runs for 19 total bases, an MLB record.
-It surpassed Joe Adcock's mark of 18, which also came from a four-homer game.
-Carlos Delgado is the only player to make four plate appearances in a game and hit a home run each time.
+Shawn Green in 2002 and Nick Kurtz in 2025 each hit a double and a single along with their four home runs for 19 total bases, an MLB record.
+The previous record was Joe Adcock's mark of 18, which also came from a four-homer game.
+Carlos Delgado and Eugenio Suárez are the only players to make four plate appearances in a game and hit a home run each time.
 Warren Spahn pitched the ball which Gil Hodges hit for the first of his four, the only Hall of Fame pitcher faced during a four-home-run game.

-Of the 14 players eligible for the Hall of Fame who have hit four home runs in a game, six have been elected.
-Players are eligible for the Hall of Fame if they have played in at least 10 major league seasons and have been either retired for five seasons or deceased for at least six months.
-These requirements leave three players ineligible who are living and have played in the past five seasons and one (Seerey) who did not play 10 seasons in MLB.
+As of 2025, of the 21 players who have hit four home runs in a game, 14 players have been eligible for the Hall of Fame, and six have been elected.
+Players are eligible for the Hall of Fame if they have played in at least 10 major league seasons and have either been retired for five seasons or deceased for at least six months.
+These requirements exclude three players actively playing for a major league team, one player ineligible who is living and has played in the past five seasons (Martinez), and three (Seerey, Hamilton, and Gennett) who did not play 10 seasons in MLB.